Which AvoDerm Natural Grain Free Wet Recipes Get

 Even when you consider the protein-boosting effect of the peas and flaxseed, this looks like the profile of a wet product containing a significant amount of meat.

-AvoDerm Natural Grain Free is a canned dog food using a significant amount of named meats as its main source of animal protein, thus earning the brand 5 stars.
+AvoDerm Natural Grain Free is a canned dog food using a significant amount of named meats as its dominant source of animal protein, thus earning the brand 5 stars.

 - AvoDerm Dog Food Recall (9/11/2012)